zoom/meetingsdk-web-sample/README.md

 Screen Sharing | >=72 | >=66 | no | >=17 | no | no | yes
 Chat | yes | yes | yes | yes | yes | yes | yes | yes

-notice: if you want use IE10, please use 1.4.2 version, React 16 don't support IE10
+Notice: If you want use IE10, please use WebSDK version 1.4.2.
+Due to React 16 adoption version 1.5.0 WebSDK doen't support IE10.

 ### Support
 For any issues regarding our Web Client SDK, please visit our new Community Support Forum at